Jeff Clark, Senior Analyst, GoldSilver.com

 I’ve compiled silver price predictions from a number of precious metals analysts and consultancies.
-I also make my own prediction, based on the key factors that in my experience are most likely to influence the silver price both this year and the next five years.
+I also make my own prediction, based on the key factors that in my experience are most likely to influence the silver price (view current gold and silver prices) both this year and the next five years.

 This will be fun, so let’s jump in!

 The table below shows the silver price prediction from various commodity and bank analysts for 2021.
 Here’s what they think we’ll see this year.

 Most industry analysts predict the silver price will move higher this year, though five project it will remain below $30.

 The average of all these analysts is in the low $32 range.

 But as you can see, that range is quite wide.
 And that is an important consideration when predicting where the price might go… silver can be very volatile at times, the result of its small market size and that it doesn’t take much cash entering or exiting to have a big impact on the price.
 As such, the swings—both up and down—can be bigger than what most other assets experience, including gold.
 This fact has to be taken into account when looking at how high or low the price might go.

 What do I think the silver price will do this year, and over the next five years?
 To answer that question let’s look at the…

 While there are a number of variables that can impact the silver price, let’s look at those most likely to play out this year and beyond and determine if they’re likely to push the price higher or lower…

 Roughly half of all silver goes toward a variety of industrial applications (and another third to jewelry).
 Demand from industrial users usually doesn’t fluctuate all that much, but the next four years is likely to see a substantial increase due to Biden’s “green” policies.